14 jan 2023

 - The Workshop ends with refreshments and a brief meeting for those who would like information about practicing at the Vermont Zen Center.
 Books on Buddhism are available, as are order forms for purchasing sitting garments and cushions.

 Masks are required inside the Zen Center.
 Reservations must be made in advance.
-Register Now.

 What to Wear

 Loose-fitting clothing is ideal.
 Skirts should be both long and full enough to sit with the legs crossed; pants should be quite loose.
 Jeans are not comfortable for meditation; sweat pants are fine.
 In keeping with the atmosphere of a temple, please do not wear shorts or sleevless shirts.